 In the early 2000’s, my great-aunt was in her 90’s and living home alone.
 My parents and I interviewed several companies in the area and no one seemed focused on providing the best quality care for my great-aunt (Fifi).
 We would ask if Fifi could meet the caregiver beforehand to make sure they were a good fit – after all, they would be providing bathing and seeing her naked.
 One company in particular said they would not allow this and would simply send someone.
 Needless to say, we did not choose a provider.
 My family provided the care ourselves, and Fifi was able to live independently at home until she passed away.
 Fifi became the inspiration for Sydney’s mom to open a Right at Home.

 Sydney worked for Right at Home of Greater Galveston for several years, eventually moving into office management.
 In March of 2016, Sydney and Terry, purchased their own Right at Home in North Austin.
-Sydney currently serves on the Franchise Advisory Council for the Right at Home Franchise System and is actively engaged in the community.
+Sydney serves on the Senior Leadership Council for the Right at Home Franchise System and is actively engaged in the community.
 They continue to provide the right care, for the right reasons for all clients and caregivers.

 Meet our people